Looking for the BEST Kool Aid playdough recipe? This recipe is super soft, no-cook, and perfect for kids to help make!

 And that’s it!
 We spent an afternoon the other day making six different colors and it only took a couple hours (including clean up)!

-We just love this easy recipe, and hope you do, too!
+We just love this easy recipes like this and our glitter glue slime recipe.
+We hope you do, too!

 Have you made Kool Aid Playdough before?
 I’d love to hear what you think!